On Minimum Maximal Distance-k Matchings: Subclasses of -equipackable graphs

-Consider that for any graph $G$, both statements independently imply that $G$ is $k$-equipackable. $\gamma_k(G) = \rho_k(G)$ implies $i_k(G) = \rho_k(G)$ because $\gamma_k(G) \le i_k(G) \le \rho_k(G)$, where $i_k(G)$ is the minimum maximal $k$-packing cardinality in $G$. $G \in \mathcal{R}_k$ implies that $G$ is $k$-equipackable by corollary \ref{rautenbach-equi}.
-It is notable that in the class of sun-free chordal graphs, the sets of $k$-equipackable graphs defined by these two conditions coincide.
-It is an open question whether there are any other $k$-equipackable sun-free chordal graphs, or whether this coincidence may be extended to a larger class of graphs.
+Consider that for an arbitrary graph $G$, both statements in Theorem \ref{sfc} independently imply that $G$ is $k$-equipackable: the equality implies because ; and implies that $G$ is $k$-equipackable by Corollary \ref{rautenbach-equi}.
+Theorem \ref{sfc} establishes that in the class of strongly chordal graphs, the sets of $k$-equipackable graphs defined by these two statements coincide.
+The following questions arise in connection with this result: